 Teacher of English

-The Doon School seeks to appoint a well-qualified and an effective Teacher of English.
-The successful applicant must have a passion and an unwavering belief in the difference that they can make.
-We deliver an innovative curriculum that develops skills, thinking and process, leading to a Cambridge IGCSE, ISC and IB programme.
+The Doon School seeks to appoint a well-qualified and effective Teacher of English.
+The successful applicant must have passion and an unwavering belief in the difference that they can make.
+We deliver an innovative curriculum that develops skills, thinking and process, leading to a Cambridge IGCSE, ICSE & ISC, and IB programme.

-Teachers are required to teach through grade 7th to 12th.
-Boards that the School follows are CIE, IB and ISC.
+The teachers are required to teach through grade 7th to 12th or until whichever class the subject is offered at.
+The Board that the school follows are CIE, ICSE, IB and ISC.

 However, the successful applicant will be expected to do the following: